 "This bites.
 What am I supposed to do now?"
 Richie asked feeling let down.
 All day he had been looking forward to watching movies at home with his older sister.
 Ever since she started high school, Gwen and him had been slowly growing apart.
 They barely spent any time together anymore.
 The teenager had been too focused with her school work, playing softball, and spending time with her friends.
 So when she had suggested they have a movie night the youngest Tozier accepted that suggestion within seconds.
 But now apparently there had been a change of plans and she no longer wanted to spend time with him.
 Which sucked.

 Not really thinking about her reply, Gwen shrugged her shoulders."Watch them with mom and dad."

 Richie scrunched up his face when he heard this, appalled by what she was recommending.
 "Yeah right.
 They'll probably complain the whole time about how I shouldn't be watching those types of movies."

-To distracted with the ongoing search of which outfit she should wear, Gwen once again gave a inattentive response.
+Distracted with the ongoing search of which outfit she should wear, Gwen once again gave an inattentive response.
 "Well, maybe you shouldn't."